cheind/py-dimensional-analysis/README.md

 This library is based on (Szirtes 2007), and also incorporates ideas and examples from (Santiago 2019; Sonin 2001).

+## Solver
+The solver is based on the Buckingham’s *π* theorem.
+For more information, see (Szirtes 2007).

 ## References